-“Bronco Bill” Walters might have started out his life as a cowboy and a railroader, but he soon found a more lucrative future as a train and stagecoach robber.
+“Bronco Bill” Walters might have started his life as a cowboy and a railroader, but he soon found a more lucrative future as a train and stagecoach robber.

-Walters lived to stand trial, was convicted of train robbery and sentenced to prison for life.
+Walters lived to stand trial, was convicted of train robbery, and sentenced to prison for life.
 However, he was released in 1917 and moved to Hachita, New Mexico, where he worked as a wrangler for the Diamond A Cattle Company.
 He was killed when he fell from a windmill tower he was repairing on June 16, 1921.

 Though one would think he would have returned to any buried treasure site, there is no evidence that he did, and the Wells Fargo loot was never recovered.
 Legend has it that areas outside Solomonville, Arizona, may hold the stolen cache.